liferay/liferay-docs/develop/tutorials/articles/export-import-and-staging/initiating-new-processes-with-exportimportconfiguration-objects.markdown

 The Staging and Export/Import features of Liferay are the building blocks for creating, managing, and publishing a site.
-These features can be accessed in your Portal's *Publishing tools* menu.
+These features can be accessed in your Portal's *Publishing Tools* menu.
 However, is there a way to start these processes programatically?
 Or maybe you want to mimic the functionality of these features in your own application?